-Lakisha McZeal is a Community Food Project Manager at the Center for Community Health working on the Urban Food Equity team.
-Lakisha manages CCH’s Nutrition Pantry Program.
+Lakisha McZeal is a Community Food Project Manager working on the Urban Food Equity team.
+Lakisha manages the Nutrition Pantry Program.
 Her work supports food pantries, neighborhood markets, urban farmers, and residents to improve food access in San Diego County.
 A lifelong resident of Southeastern San Diego, Lakisha has fond childhood memories of her father taking her to pick fresh produce from local backyard gardens, cooking for family and friends, and always making an effort to feed those who were in need quietly.
 Later she realized the lessons from her youth would spark a deep passion and love for service and community.

 Lakisha held many roles before joining the Center, including Community Liaison for Project New Village (PNV), leading their efforts to build and cultivate a network of hyper-local backyard and neighborhood growers.
 Her experience with PNV expanded her interest in food justice and policy, as well as accelerated her own growth and development as an urban farmer.